Liver Cancer and Tumours

 - Encourage your loved one to eat colder snacks rather than large hot meals

 - Offer dry foods instead of wet food

 - Try to eat at different times if your loved one’s nausea occurs at a particular time of day

 Support and services provided by the Canadian Liver Foundation

 National Help Line:

 This support resource gives you and your loved one somewhere to turn for answers after diagnosis, helps you understand your disease, and provides you with the resources you need.
-You can call 1 (800) 563-5483 Monday to Friday from 9 AM to 5 PM EST.
+Please call 1 (800) 563-5483 Monday to Friday from 9 AM to 5 PM EST.

 The Peer Support Network:

-This is a national network of people living with liver disease that have offered to share their experiences with others.
-It was developed by the Canadian Liver Foundation as a means to link Canadians like you who have a family member who has liver disease, who care for someone who suffers from liver disease, or who have been diagnosed with a liver disease, to talk about your concerns with a peer in a similar situation.
+This is a national network of people living with liver disease who have offered to share their experiences with others.
+It was developed by the Canadian Liver Foundation to link Canadians like you who have a family member who has liver disease, who care for someone who suffers from liver disease, or who have been diagnosed with a liver disease, to talk about your concerns with a peer in a similar situation.

 Help us help you!